Mount Wammiga Regeneration Project

 Project Information:

-The Bourke region is considered the gateway to the outback and is heavily utilised for pastoral operations, primarily extensive sheep and cattle grazing.
-The environment is classified as a hot semi-arid climate, experiencing sweltering summers and low annual rainfall of approximately 330mm.
+The Bourke region is known for pastoral operations, primarily extensive sheep and cattle grazing.
+The environment is classified as a hot semi-arid climate, experiencing low annual rainfall of approximately 330mm.
 The regional soils generally consist of red earths, sandy loams, and alluvial clays.

-This project was established to restore permanent native forests through assisted regeneration from in-situ seed sources, including rootstock and lignotubers.
+This project was set up to restore permanent native forests through assisted regeneration from in-situ seed sources (including rootstock and lignotubers).
 This activity is taking place on land that had been previously cleared of vegetation and where natural regrowth was suppressed for at least 10 years prior to the project commencing.
 The primary activity implemented to achieve this regeneration is the humane management of feral animals, which alleviates grazing pressure on native flora.
-Additionally, in December 2025, a project variation was enacted which removed certain listed areas from the overall project boundaries.
+The project is run by Burrawa Pty Ltd as trustee for the Burrawa Station Family Trust, alongside other participants including Climate Friendly Pty Ltd. In December 2025, a project variation was enacted which removed certain listed areas from the overall project boundaries.